chriscant/mkdistmaps/README.md

 * Now get your CSV of records and a basemap image into the new `mkdistmaps` directory
 * Make a text file to configure the run eg [sample-config.json](sample-config.json) which you can rename to have a txt extension if that's easier eg `vc101-config.txt`
 * Edit your config file to specify your CSV file(s), an output directory and other options
+* Set the CSV file encoding if need be
 * Now run mkdistmaps at the command line, specifying your config file:

 ```